Brett Myers: Cleveland Indians

 On January 1, 2013, Myers agreed to a one-year contract, with an option for a second year, with the Cleveland Indians, pending a physical examination.
 The deal was made official January 4, 2013.
 Myers spent most of the 2013 season on the disabled list and was released on August 29.

 Personal life

 Myers resides in Jacksonville, Florida with his wife and four children.

 Domestic violence

-On June 23, 2006 Myers was arrested and charged with assault after witnesses saw him punching his wife Kim on a downtown Boston street after an argument.
+On June 23, 2006, Myers was arrested and charged with assault after witnesses saw him punching his wife Kim on a downtown Boston street after an argument.
 The Phillies received criticism from some media members and women's organizations for not benching Myers.
 Myers took a short leave of absence from the team.
 During a pre-trial hearing on October 5, 2006, Kim Myers indicated that she did not want her husband prosecuted, and despite the prosecutor's insistence of filing charges, the case was dismissed.

 Music

 Since retiring from baseball, Myers has been pursuing a career as a musician using his friend, "Piggy" as inspiration.
 His debut EP Backwoods Rebel was released in May 2015.
-His latest album is Baptized in Gasoline (2019).
+His latest album is Wrong Side of the Tracks (2021).